-As discussed below, beneficial interests in trusts represent funds contributed by donors to the Greater Charlotte Cultural Trust ("GCCT") for the benefit of the Society and which are managed as part of the Society's endowment (see Note 6).
+Beneficial interests in trusts represent funds contributed by donors to the Greater Charlotte Cultural Trust ("GCCT") for the benefit of the Society and which are managed as part of the Society's endowment (see Note 6).

 In January 2004, ASC's Board of Directors adopted The Cultural Facilities Master Plan (the "Plan") which recommended the construction or improvement of several cultural facilities in the Charlotte community, with capital funding to come from the local government.
 ASC, in conjunction with GCCT, also completed the Cultural Organizations Endowment Agreement (the "Agreement") related to the Campaign for Cultural Facilities.
 The Agreement outlined the campaign to fund facility endowments to support the operation of the new or remodeled facilities as well as other endowment and capital needs in the cultural community.
 The Society is a party to this Agreement and is budgeted to be allocated \$7 million of the approximately \$83 million raised.
 If actual campaign collections are less than the total raised, the Society will receive a pro-rated share of its budgeted allocation.
 In accordance with the Agreement, the funds are used to create an endowment, with the earnings to be distributed annually to fund operating costs of the new facilities.
-The Society has recorded a beneficial interest in trust - Campaign for the Cultural Facilities of \$6,096,043 and \$4,890,578 at June 30, 2021 and 2020, respectively, representing the Society's interest in the investment portion of funds held.
-In addition, as part of the Campaign for Cultural Facilities, the Society has endowed promises to give of \$195,206 and \$319,463 as of June 30, 2021 and 2020, respectively, which are presented as Campaign for the Cultural Facilities promises to give in the statements of financial position.
+The Society has recorded a beneficial interest in trust - Campaign for the Cultural Facilities of \$5,311,852 and \$6,096,043 at June 30, 2022 and 2021, respectively, representing the Society's interest in the investment portion of funds held.
+In addition, as part of the Campaign for Cultural Facilities, the Society has endowed promises to give of \$122,509 and \$195,206 as of June 30, 2022 and 2021, respectively, which are presented as Campaign for the Cultural Facilities promises to give in the statements of financial position.

-The Society has also recorded other beneficial interests in trusts held at Foundation for the Carolinas ("FFTC") of \$7,087,526 and \$5,191,602 at June 30, 2021 and 2020, respectively.
+The Society has also recorded other beneficial interests in trusts held at Foundation for the Carolinas ("FFTC") of \$6,135,243 and \$7,087,526 at June 30, 2022 and 2021, respectively.